 Pre-sales activities continued during the first six months of the year for a number of important property development projects.
 As at 30 June 2021, approximately 76% of SOUTHLAND (THE SOUTHSIDE Package 1) and 98% of The Pavilia Farm (Tai Wai Station) had been sold.
 In addition, 99.9% of MARINI, GRAND MARINI and OCEAN MARINI (LOHAS Park Package 9) and 99.4% of SEA TO SKY (LOHAS Park Package 8) had been sold.
 Pre-sales of LP10 (LOHAS Park Package 10) began in January 2021, and 59.7% of units had been sold as at end-June.
-Pre-sale consent for La Marina (THE SOUTHSIDE Package 2) has been obtained.
+The pre-sale consent for La Marina (THE SOUTHSIDE Package 2) has been obtained.

-For the West Rail property development projects, where we act as agent for the relevant subsidiaries of Kowloon-Canton Railway Corporation ("KCRC"), all residential units of Cullinan West (Nam Chong Station) and Sol City (Long Ping Station (South)) have been sold while sales continued for Cullinan
+For the West Rail property development projects, where we act as agent for the relevant subsidiaries of Kowloon-Canton Railway Corporation ("KCRC"), all residential units of Cullinan West (Nam Chong Station) and Sol City (Long Ping Station (South)) have been sold while sales continued for Cullinan West II and Cullinan West III.
+The application for pre-sale consent for Yuen Long Station property development (Phase 1) remains in progress.